Let's talk about yoga resolutions...they are called Sankalpa in the yoga tradition.

 2022 has come and gone in a flash, but let's consider how it helped us all call on our inner resources to grow.
 From the challenges this past year, consider what you learned and what helped you grow.

 When we are challenged, we can come out with greater compassion, awareness, and love.
 Let's leave behind the darkness of 2021 and call on our inner light to shine into 2021.

 How can we look at the change of year and the turning of time to help shape our lives and how can we frame these concepts for the children we love and nurture?

-Reflect: Reflecting on who you have been, what you have done, how you feel about it, and how it aligned with your goals can all be a great teacher.
+Reflect on who you have been, what you have done, how you feel about it.

 You may want to look at the decade if you’re an adult reader, but working with kids keep it to 1 or 2 years maximum, or if it’s seniors in high school or college, you can do 4 years.

 We can forget how much we accomplish if we don’t take stock.

 We can CELEBRATE our victories, hard work, achievements, relationships, and dedication when we reflect on the timeline of our year (or decade).